RemcoGoy/ModelVault/docs/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+To contribute to this project, please follow the [fork and PR workflow](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+Don't push directly to this repo unless you are a maintainer.

 ## Development environment setup

 > **[?]**